zlowram/radare2-regressions/new/README.md

 	aB "nop" 90
 	dB "nop" 90

         The filename is very important.
 It is used to tell radare which architecture to use.

+        Format:
+        arch[[_cpu]_bits]

 	Example:
 	x86_32 means -a x86 -b 32
+        arm_v7_64 means what it means